Khrystyna Alchevska: Professional life

-Beginning in 1862, she maintained the Kharkiv Women's Sunday School (officially accredited in 1870) at her own expense.
+Beginning in 1862, she established the Kharkiv Women's Sunday School (officially accredited in 1870) at her own expense.
+At the school, over 100 teachers taught law, geography, Ukrainian history, writing, mathematics, physics, and chemistry free of charge.
+In the early years, the school had about 50 students.
+In 1892-93, the number of students increased to 600-700.
+The number of teachers also grew: there was one teacher for every five students.
+The students were divided into three categories: those who could not write at all, those who could read but could not write, and those who needed to improve their skills.
+Each group had one or two supervisors who were also involved in extracurricular activities: students went on excursions, attended theatres and performances, and participated in literary readings.
+In 1896, Alchevska built a school building costing 50,000 karbovanets – the only building owned by the school among all Sunday schools in the Russian Empire.
 Her school was liquidated by the Soviet regime in 1919.

-The school remained in existence for 50 years and was renowned for its highly developed methods of adult education.
-Borys Hrinchenko taught at the school as a young man.
-She was an eminent pedagogue who initiated a method of adult education using literary works, rather than spelling books.
+In 1879, she opened another school in the village of Oleksiivka (now part of the Perevalskyi district of Luhansk region), where lessons were conducted in Ukrainian.
+Borys Hrinchenko taught at the school.

 In 1889, she attended the Paris Exhibition as the representative of Russian Empire teachers of adult students.
 She taught classes in Ukrainian until forced by the government to switch to Russian.

+Khrystyna Alchevska (standing) and Oleksii Alchevskyi (seated on the left) in Ukrainian folk costumes.
+1860s.

 Alchevska compiled an award-winning methodological and bibliographical guide, What the People Should Read, (Chto chitat’ narodu) in 1906.
 This work earned the grand prize at the Paris International Exhibition, and a teaching manual, Book for Adults (Kniga vzroslykh) in 1900.
 She also wrote a memoir, My Thoughts and Experiences (Peredumannoe i perezhitoe), in 1912.
 She also published several methodological articles on adult education.
 In the 1860s, Alchevska's articles appeared in Aleksandr Herzen's journal Kolokol, under the pseudonym Ukrainka.
 Alchevska encouraged girls and women to dress in traditional regional costumes at community festivals and to perform folksongs.
 She wore peasant costume as a symbol of her dedication to the people she taught.
-Her adaptation of folk culture and folk art helped peasants adjust to city life.
+She popularised the Ukrainian language, folk songs, and the works of Taras Shevchenko.
+In 1900, she erected Ukraine's first monument to Taras Shevchenko on her estate in Kharkiv.
+Her adaptation of Ukrainian folk culture and folk art helped peasants adjust to city life.